senvend/mdb/README.md

 # SENVEND MDB Integration

-This Repository contains Documentation for Integrators using the Multi-Drop-Bus Protocol.
+This Repository contains Documentation for Integrators using the MDB (Multi-Drop-Bus) Protocol with the SENVEND Payment Terminal.

+Feel free to open issues if something is missing, unclear or not working as expected.\
+You are also welcome to contribute directly by opening Pull Requests.

 ## Index